2 people looking over a man's shoulder as he works on a computer

 Course Listing

-This course focuses on the statistical mindset and skills needed to perform and interpret univariate inferential statistics.
-The course builds your statistical confidence and abilities in assessing and performing statistics.
-You’ll explore univariate parametric and non-parametric statistical tests, interpretation of statistical output, and how to select statistical tests based on quantitative research questions.
+In this course, you will cultivate a statistical mindset through learning and nurturing skills needed to perform and interpret univariate inferential statistics.
+The course will facilitate building your statistical confidence in assessing and performing statistics.
+The course will cover univariate parametric and non-parametric statistical tests, interpretation of statistical output, and introduce skills needed to select statistical tests based on quantitative research questions.

-An exploration of advanced statistical principles and how to apply them to quantitative research in the study of organizations.
-You’ll receive an overview of advanced statistical concepts used in empirical research (including inferential analysis), and you’ll perform advanced computations using common statistical software.
-The focus is on helping you build scholarly skills in understanding multivariate data, using and evaluating sophisticated statistical concepts, and presenting statistical results.
+In this course, you will learn advanced statistical principles and how to apply them to quantitative research in the study of organizations.
+You will be provided an overview of advanced statistical concepts used in empirical research, including inferential analysis.
+Advanced computations will be performed using commonly used statistical software.
+The focus involves helping you build independent scholarly skills with an emphasis on understanding multivariate data; the use, comprehension, and evaluation of sophisticated statistical concepts, and presentation of statistical results.

-This course teaches you how to design quantitative studies, analyze the data collected, and interpret the results of data analyses.
-The goal is to explore designs and statistical techniques to use with your envisioned dissertation research.
+During this course, as a scholar-practitioner, you will build the skills essential for designing quantitative studies; analyzing the data collected in these studies, and interpreting the results of data analyses.
+You will explore designs and statistical techniques to use with their envisioned dissertation research.

-Students in this course will be required to complete chapter 1 of their dissertation proposal, including the following: a review of literature with substantiating evidence of the problem, the research purpose and questions, the intended methodological design and approach, and the significance of the study.
-A completed, committee-approved chapter 1 is required to pass the course.
-If you don’t receive approval to minimum standards, you’ll be able to take up to three supplementary 8-week courses to finalize and gain approval of chapter 1.
+Students in this course will be required to complete Chapter 1 of their dissertation proposal including a review of literature with substantiating evidence of the problem, the research purpose and questions, the intended methodological design and approach, and the significance of the study.
+A completed, committee approved (against the minimum rubric standards) Chapter 1 is required to pass this course successfully.
+Students who do not receive approval of Chapter 1 to minimum standards will be able to take up to three supplementary 8-week courses to finalize and gain approval of Chapter 1.

-In this course, you’ll work on completing chapters 1-3 of your dissertation proposal and receiving committee approval for the dissertation proposal (DP).
-Chapter 2 consists of the literature review, while chapter 3 covers the research methodology and design, including population, sample, measurement instruments, data collection and analysis, limitations, and ethical considerations.
-Completed, committee-approved chapters 2 and 3 are required to pass the course, as is a final approved dissertation proposal.
-If you don’t receive approval to minimum standards, you’ll be able to take up to three supplementary 8-week courses to finalize and gain approval of these requirements.
+Students in this course will be required to work on completing Chapters 1-3 of their dissertation proposal and receive committee approval for the Dissertation Proposal (DP) in order to pass the class.
+Chapter 2 consists of the literature review.
+Chapter 3 covers the research methodology method and design and to includes population, sample, measurement instruments, data collection and analysis, limitations, and ethical considerations.
+In this course, a completed, committee-approved Chapters 2 and 3 are required and, by the end of the course, a final approved dissertation proposal (against the minimum rubric standards).
+Students who do not receive approval of the dissertation proposal will be able to take up to three supplementary 8-week courses to finalize and gain approval of these requirements.

-In this course, you’ll prepare, submit, and obtain approval of your Institutional Review Board (IRB) application.
-You’ll also collect data and submit a final study closure form to the IRB.
-If you’re still collecting data at the end of the 12-week course, you’ll be able to take up to three supplementary 8-week courses to complete data collection and file your IRB study closure form.
+Students in this course will be required to prepare, submit, and obtain approval of their IRB application, collect data, and submit a final study closure form to the IRB.
+Students still in data collection at the end of the 12-week course will be able to take up to three supplementary 8-week courses to complete data collection and file an IRB study closure form.

-In this dissertation course, you’ll work on completing chapters 4, 5, and your final dissertation manuscript.
-Specifically, you’ll complete your data analysis, prepare your study results, and present your findings with an oral defense and a completed manuscript.
-A completed, committee-approved dissertation manuscript and successful oral defense are required to complete the course and graduate.
-If you don’t receive approval for either or both, you can take up to three supplementary 8-week courses to finalize and gain approval.
+In this dissertation course students work on completing Chapters 4 and 5 and the final Dissertation Manuscript.
+Specifically, students will complete their data analysis, prepare their study results, and present their findings in an Oral Defense and a completed manuscript.
+A completed, Committee approved (against the minimum rubric standards) Dissertation Manuscript and successful Oral Defense are required to complete the course and graduate.
+Students who do not receive approval for either or both their Dissertation Manuscript or defense can take up to three supplementary 8-week courses to finalize and gain approval of either or both items as needed.

 Specialization Courses